 If you don’t happen to be butchering your own pig (and really, nowadays, who has time?), you need to track down a pig stomach.
 There really is no substitute.
-Where I live, that probably means I would first have to find a butcher shop, because I don’t think they have this at Safeway in the suburbs of Washington, D.C.
+Where I live, that probably means I would first have to find a butcher shop, because I don’t think they have this at Safeway in the DC suburbs.
+There are Amish markets that might have it, and one time I spied one at a butcher booth at Eastern Market in DC.
 However, in regions where people would not look at you funny when you ask for this, you may be able to snag one at a grocery store with a good meat department.
 This fellow found one at a great grocery store in Central PA, Karns Market:

 Then, you make the filling, which contains bulk ground sausage, potatoes, and other yummy-good things:

 The thing about this dish is that, even though I remember my grandma making it, I myself have never made it and I sure don’t know anyone my age who has made it.
 It’s definitely a regional thing and may in many ways be a generational thing.
 My children may never eat this.
-If nothing else, I have tried to capture it here so that you know a little bit about where I come from, a little piece of the history of rural Central Pennsylvania.
+If nothing else, I have tried to capture it here to capture a slice of the history of rural Central Pennsylvania.